Ada-Developers-Academy/core-unit-1/higher-order-functions/writing-higher-order-functions.md

 ## Writing Higher Order Functions

-This lesson provides one example of how to write one higher order function to provide initial exposure to writing higher order functions.
+This lesson provides one example of how to write a higher order function in order to provide initial exposure to writing higher order functions.
 We do not need to be fluent with this skill at this stage of our learning.
-We will see more examples in the Javascript Unit and will gain fluency with writing higher order functions.
+We will see more examples in Unit 3 (Javascript) that will allow us to gain fluency with writing higher order functions.

 ### !end-callout